elixir-fox-mcc-05/Kamvan_server/README.md

 ----
   **User Register**
 ----
-  New user registration to create an account in todo app
+  New user registration in kanban app

 * **URL**